 • Drop fried dumplings gently one by one into the curry sauce.

-• Adjust the dumplings in curry sauce so that they are almost submerged, simmer for couple of minutes and turn off the heat.
+• Adjust the dumplings in curry sauce so that they are almost submerged, simmer for couple of minutes, add coriander leaves and turn off the heat.

 • Serve healthy and creamy kofta curry with roti, chapathi or rice.